 Terms And Conditions: The Wide Array Of Sexual Identities

-Although many people still believe that sexual identities are rooted in one of three things (homosexual, heterosexual, and bisexual), the body of evidence suggesting otherwise continues to mount.
+Although many people still believe that sexual identities are rooted in three things (homosexual, heterosexual, and bisexual), the body of evidence suggesting otherwise continues to mount.
 Far from only containing these three expressions and identities of sexuality, the sexuality spectrum is large, diverse, and at times, seemingly contradictory, with countless combinations, shifts, and nuances present at any given time.